 And then… enter this vegan chia pudding recipe with vanilla and almonds.
 While it makes for a wonderful dessert, it’s a treat that actually helps your body rather than harm it.

-Why is chia pudding good for you?
+Why is this chia pudding recipe good for you?

 Not only is this vegan chia pudding extremely nutritious, but because it’s made the night before it completely eradicates all the indecision and impulsiveness that comes with coming home hungry and tired.